Michael Jackson's Thriller (music video): Rereleases and adaptations

+In 2009, Jackson sold the Michael Jackson's Thriller rights to the Nederlander Organization to stage a Broadway musical based on the video.

 In 2017, remastered versions of Thriller (in 3D) and the documentary were played at the 74th annual Venice Film Festival.
 Thriller was also screened at the Toronto International Film Festival, followed by a US premiere at the Grauman's Chinese Theatre.
 It was remastered in IMAX 3D for a limited engagement in 2018, preceding screenings of The House With a Clock in Its Walls in North America for its first week.

-In 2009, Jackson sold the Michael Jackson's Thriller rights to the Nederlander Organization to stage a Broadway musical based on the video.
-In 2024, Netflix, Universal Pictures and Illumination released an animated short, Sing: Thriller, that combines Thriller with characters from the animated film franchise Sing.
+In 2024, Netflix, Universal Pictures and Illumination released an animated short, Sing: Thriller, that combines Thriller with characters from the animated film franchise Sing created by Garth Jennings who wrote and direct the short film.

 Litigation

-In 2009, Landis sued Jackson in a dispute over royalties for the video, saying Jackson had failed to pay him 50% of the proceeds.
+In January 2009, Landis sued Jackson in a dispute over royalties for the video, saying Jackson had failed to pay him 50% of the proceeds.
 The lawsuit was settled in 2012 for an undisclosed amount.
 In 2013, Landis said: "My deal was with Michael's company and Michael's company was mismanaged ...
 I was suing him for 14 years."
 Ray sued Jackson's estate for unpaid royalties in May 2009, one month before his death.
 In 2013, she settled for $75,000.
 The 2009 video game Plants vs. Zombies by PopCap Games contained enemies resembling the zombie Jackson until Jackson's estate objected in 2010.